Linux Administration Certification Training C ...

 The installation will begin and in the meantime, we can set up our location and a user account and password.
 It might take a while to install, what with packages to update and files to copy.
 However, once we do that, we can now reboot the VM and the newly installed OS will greet us.

 If you are in a situation where Linux is the only option as your primary OS, then Linux Mint can be a good option.
 This is regardless of how much or how little you know about the system.

 And with this, we come to the end of this Linux Mint Blog.

 Got a question for us?
 Please post it on Edureka Community and we will get back to you.

-If you wish to learn Linux Administration and build a colorful career, then check out our Linux Administration Training which comes with instructor-led live training and real-life project experience.
+If you wish to learn Linux Administration and build a colorful career, then check out our Linux Certification Training which comes with instructor-led live training and real-life project experience.
 This training will help you understand Linux Administration in-depth and help you achieve mastery over the subject.